kobreu/mpos.blocks.ios.signatureview/README.md

 signatureViewController.cancelButtonText = @"Cancel";
 ```

+You can even further customize the colors and fonts of the view, take a look at the properties `largeFont`, `mediumFont`, `smallFont` as well as `colorLine` and `colorBackground`.

-Now, register blocks to be executed once the pay or cancel button are pressed.
+Now, register blocks to be executed once the pay or cancel buttons are pressed.
 You can access the user's signature by calling the signature method of the view controller.

 ```objectivec
 [signatureViewController registerOnPay:^{